cfhirsch/adventofcode2023/README.md

 ### Part One:
 Straightforward.
 Just wrote a parser to follow the rules and got the answer first try.

+### Part Two:
+I lost the motivation to try to solve this part.
+I ended up cribbing the solution from https://github.com/DanaL/AdventOfCode/blob/main/2023/Day19/Program.cs.

 ## Day 20

 ### Part One: